 Royal Caribbean cruise to Canada starting in San Francisco

-Located on St. John, this park features hiking trails, coral reefs and beaches across two-thirds of the island.
+Virgin Islands National Park, located on St. John, features hiking trails, coral reefs, and beaches across two-thirds of the island. -

-These major islands include Saipan, Tinian and Rota.
-Visitors can explore historic sites, underwater reefs, and countless beaches.
+These islands, including Saipan, Tinian, and Rota, offer historic sites, underwater reefs, and less crowded beaches. -

-This remote U.S. territory in the Western Hemisphere is home to rugged coastlines, national parks and preserved cultural heritage.
+This remote U.S. territory is known for rugged coastlines, national parks, and well-preserved Polynesian culture.

 » MORE: